History of DayOne PACT

-In the late 1980s, PACT began to provide an array of state-funded services known as independent service coordination for people with developmental disabilities.
-This is our Community Services program.
+In the late 1980s, both former organizations began to provide an array of state-funded services known as independent service coordination for people with developmental disabilities.
+This is our Community Access Services program.
 These services focused on screening people with developmental disabilities to determine their eligibility for state funded services, helping them find an organization that could providing the services they needed and finally provide a long term oversight relationship with the individual to ensure their on-going satisfaction with the services they were receiving.
-We are currently assisting over 2500 people who reside in DuPage County annually in this program.
+We are currently assisting over 5,000 people who reside throughout our service area annually in this program.

 The early 1990’s saw the increased use of Special Needs Trusts by families as they sought to plan for the care of a child with disabilities.
 PACT’s leadership recognized this as another area where families would need assistance when they were no longer able to serve in the role of trustee.
-The need for this service has expanded our presence from the immediate Chicagoland area to a nationwide presence, and over 700 people have entrusted PACT to the future trustee for their relative with a disability through the Life Management Services program.
+The need for this service has expanded our presence from the immediate Chicagoland area to a nationwide presence, and over 700 people have entrusted DayOne PACT to be the future trustee for their relative with a disability through the Life Management Services program.

-In the late 1990's, both former organizations were awarded a Child & Family Connections state grant for DuPage County.
+In the late 1990's, both former organizations were awarded a Child & Family Connections state grant.
 This program, serving children from 0 – 3 years of age, has become our largest program.
-We are serving over 2500 people annually who have developmental disabilities or delays, linking them to needed services.
+We are serving over 6,000 people annually who have developmental disabilities or delays, linking them to needed services.

 The addition of the Child & Family Connections program moved our agency into full life-span service coordination, an aspect of our mission that is of practical, ethical and philosophical importance.
-What started as a small, parent initiated organization serving a few hundred people in Chicago over 30 years ago has grown into an organization serving almost 6000 people annually here in Illinois and around the country.
+What started as a small, parent initiated organization serving a few hundred people in Chicago over 30 years ago has grown into an organization serving more than 11,000 people annually here in Illinois and around the country.